funatsufumiya/janet-interactive-repl-demos/README.md

 ## hello-netrepl

-server prints "hello" every seconds, client repl can change the message and delay interval
+The server prints "hello" every seconds, client repl can change the message and delay interval. (after 5 sec, value change worker will automatically change the message to "hello world")

 - first, start the server